bluebonobo/bluebonobo.github.io/_posts/2022-06-15-coursera-hopkins-data-science.markdown

 The dataset is organized in 4 folders (1 folder per language), each folder contains 3 files of text (.txt extension).
 Each file has a different media source (blog, news and twitter).
 Each file is around 75Mb.

 2. Where do the data come from?
+The corpora are collected from publicly available sources by a web crawler.
+The crawler checks for language, so as to mainly get texts consisting of the desired language.
+Once the raw corpus has been collected, it is parsed further, to remove duplicate entries and split into individual lines.
+Approximately 50% of each entry is then deleted.

 3. Can you think of any other data sources that might help you in this project?
+I think that additional social media sources would benefit this project by introducing less formal language.
+I especially think that Reddit corpus would complement Twitter.
+I would also add a corpus of public domain books.

 4. What are the common steps in natural language processing?
+>The five phases of NLP involve lexical (structure) analysis, syntactic analysis (parsing), semantic analysis (meaning), discourse integration, and pragmatic analysis.
+S

 5. What are some common issues in the analysis of text data?

 6. What is the relationship between NLP and the concepts you have learned in the Specialization?